KingKoval/KingKoval/README.md

 - 👋 Hi, I’m Bohdan Kovalchuk(@KingKoval)
 - 👀 I’m interested in Java Backend Developing
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Spring Framework
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 KingKoval/KingKoval is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.